-In order to facilitate the provision of insurance cover and administer insurance claims, unless another legal ground applies, we rely on the data subject’s consent to process Special Categories of Personal Data and Criminal Records Data, such as medical and criminal convictions records, as set out in the table and for profiling as set out in the next section.
-This consent allows us to share the information with other Insurers, Intermediaries and Reinsurers that need to process the information in order to undertake their role in the insurance market (which in turn allows for the pooling and pricing of risk in a sustainable manner).
+In order to facilitate the provision of insurance cover and administer insurance claims, unless another legal ground applies, we rely on the data subject’s consent to process special categories of Personal Data and criminal records data as set out in the table above and for profiling as set out in the next section.
+This consent allows us to share the information with other insurers, intermediaries and reinsurers that need to process the information in order to undertake their role in the insurance market (which in turn allows for the pooling and pricing of risk in a sustainable manner).

-The affected individual’s consent to this processing of Special Categories of Personal Data and Criminal Records Data may be necessary for Marsh to be able to provide the services the client requests.
+The affected individual’s consent to this processing of special categories of Personal Data and criminal records data may be necessary for Marsh Ireland to be able to provide the services the client requests.

 Where you are providing us with information about a person other than yourself, you agree to notify them of our use of their Personal Data and to obtain such consent for us.

-Individuals may withdraw their consent to such processing at any time by contacting the Marsh Data Protection Officer using the contact details at the Questions, Requests or Complaints section below.
-However, doing so may prevent Marsh from continuing to provide the services to the relevant client.
-In addition, if an individual withdraws consent to an Insurer’s or Reinsurer’s processing of their Special Categories of Personal Data and Criminal Records Data, it may not be possible for the insurance cover to continue.
+Individuals may withdraw their consent to such processing at any time by contacting the Data Protection Officer using the contact details at the Questions, Requests or Complaints section below.
+However, doing so may prevent Marsh Ireland from continuing to provide the services to the relevant client.
+In addition, if an individual withdraws consent to an insurer’s or reinsurer’s processing of their special categories of Personal Data and criminal records data, it may not be possible for the insurance cover to continue.

 Profiling and Automated Decision Making

 Insurance premiums are calculated by insurance market participants benchmarking clients’ and beneficiaries’ attributes as against other clients’ and beneficiaries’ attributes and propensities for insured events to occur.
-This benchmarking requires Marsh and other insurance market participants to analyse and compile information received from all insureds, beneficiaries or claimants to model such propensities.
+This benchmarking requires Marsh Ireland and other insurance market participants to analyse and compile information received from all insureds, beneficiaries or claimants to model such propensities.
 Accordingly, we may use Personal Data to both match against the information in the models and to create the models that determine the premium pricing in general and for other insureds.
-Marsh and other insurance market participants may use Special Categories of Personal Data and Criminal Records Data for such modelling to the extent it is relevant, such as medical history for life insurance or past motor vehicle convictions for motor insurance.
+Marsh Ireland and other insurance market participants may use special categories of Personal Data and criminal records data for such modelling to the extent it is relevant, such as medical history for life insurance or past motor vehicle convictions for motor insurance.

 We use these models only for the purposes listed in this Privacy Notice.
 In most cases, our staff make decisions based on the models.